-In the meantime, make your mint & coriander mayonnaise relish.
+In the meantime, make your mint and coriander mayonnaise relish.
 Chop coriander (including the stalks) and mint (leaves only).
-Tip them into a pestle and mortar (we love this one here) or a food processor (here’s the one we recommend), add a tablespoon of lemon juice and a pinch of salt.
+Tip them into a pestle and mortar (we love this one here) or a food processor (here’s the one we use and recommend), and add a tablespoon of lemon juice and a pinch of salt.
 Then grind into a paste.
 Add this to your mayonnaise and mix in a tbsp of olive oil and a tbsp of water to loosen it a bit.
 Set aside until serving.

 Peel and thinly slice your red onion.
 Put ¼ of it aside for serving.
 Shred your lettuce for later as well.
 Deseed and slice your pepper.
 Finally, halve your cherry tomatoes.

 Fry ¾ of the onion and all of the sliced pepper in a large pan with some oil.
 It should soften enough within 5 minutes, then add chicken strips and cook for another 6-7 minutes, or until chicken is fully cooked through.
 Finally, add the cherry tomato halves for the last minute of cooking.
 I love it when tomatoes soften just slightly, but still have all the juices when you bite into them.

-Sprinkle your spiced chicken and vegetable mixture with nigella seeds, if using.
+Sprinkle your Indian-spiced chicken and vegetable mixture with nigella seeds, if using.

 We love serving all the individual elements of our Indian Spiced Chicken Fajitas separately on the table so that we can assemble them as we go.
 Place your warmed through wraps or rotis on the table alongside lettuce and onion, a bowl of mint and coriander mayo, and finally the pan with chicken and vegetables!
 Top your flatbreads with all the lovely things on the table and enjoy the Indian Chicken Fajitas that you made from scratch!

-TIP: if your rotis or tortilla wraps become dry and brittle when bent, spray them with some water and pop in the microwave for 10-20 seconds.
+TIP: if your rotis or tortilla wraps become dry and brittle when bent, spray them with some water and pop them in the microwave for 10-20 seconds.
 They will become more flexible and easier to roll.